SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Related Work

 \subsection{Masked Language Modeling}

-Masked language modeling(MLM) is a highly effective method for pre-training language information\cite{bert,gpt}.
-MLM first randomly selects a certain percentage of words from the input sentence and then performs a predictive reconstruction of the masked words based on the token of other words.
-Many cross-modal pre-training task models utilize MLM in their dual-path encoder\cite{vlmo,vilt,alignbefore}.
-For example, the work\cite{alignbefore} combines MLM with contrastive loss in their framework.
-The success of MLM in BERT\cite{bert} and GPT\cite{gpt} has proven that it adapts well to various downstream tasks, which can obtain generalized performance.
-For our fine-grained framework, the task-driven encoder-decoder utilizing masking caption modeling can implement generic cross-modal learning.
+MLM is a highly effective method for pre-training language models \cite{devlin2018bert} by randomly selecting a certain percentage of words from the input sentence and then predicting the masked words based on the context of other words.
+Many cross-modal pre-training models have utilized MLM in their methods.
+For example, the work in \cite{alignbefore} combines MLM with contrastive loss in the framework, which achieved impressive performance in their cross-modal tasks.
+The success of MLM in BERT \cite{lee2023lanobert} has proven its ability to adapt well to various downstream tasks, leading to generalized performance.
+In our fine-grained framework, the task-driven decoder utilizing masked caption modeling can facilitate generic cross-modal learning.
+However, existing MLM-based cross-modal approaches face several limitations when applied to fine-grained person search tasks.
+First, traditional MLM methods primarily focus on intra-modal language understanding and lack explicit cross-modal interaction mechanisms, limiting their ability to establish detailed visual-textual correspondences \cite{zhai2022lit}.
+Second, most existing approaches apply MLM uniformly without considering the varying information density and quality of textual descriptions, leading to suboptimal learning efficiency.
+Finally, current methods often require complex multi-stage training procedures or heavy computational overhead during inference, hindering practical deployment in real-time applications \cite{mgel}.